 In Spain, a sale is completed when the title deeds of purchase (Escritura) are signed in front of a Notary.
 At this point, the buyer makes the final payment and takes possession.
 The Escritura details the name of the owner and gives a description of the property.
 It also details the price, taxes payable and all other formalities relating to the purchase of the property.
 The buyer may attend the signing or grant a power of attorney to a representative – usually their lawyer.

 Following the final completion the notary will fax a copy of the title deed to the local Land Register.
 Your lawyer will arrange:

 - Payment of the relevant taxes associated with the purchase.

 - Registration of your title deeds (which may take up to 3 or 4 months).

 - Transfer of accounts with the local utility suppliers and setting up of payments through your local bank account.

 You should ensure your budgeting allows for the professional fees and taxes applied when buying a property in Mallorca.
-These should be 11-13% of the purchase price, depending largely on the price of the property.
-This excludes mortgage arrangement fees which should be calculated separately.
+These will depend primarily on the price of the property and whether it is a new property from a developer, or a resale.
 Please click here for a more in-depth summary of purchase costs.

 and other buying costs